 At offset 002831F4 on read-only section (.rodata) we can see the constant we were looking for.

-IDA is pointing us to the subroutine sub_3C864 which using it.
-After analysing the flow, we can apply a simple patch at offset 0003CD4D patching JNZ to JZ so exception is no longer thrown!
+IDA is pointing us to the subroutine sub_3C864 which is using it.
+After analysing the flow, we can apply a simple patch at the offset 0003CD4D patching JNZ to JZ so exception is no longer thrown!